brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 1. The SDK build process is used to create a binary file that is targeted for loading at the flash start address 0x10000000.
 2. The SWD initialization process is followed to initialize the debug capability on the target board.
-3. A processor reset is performed to bring the target board into a known/clean state.
+3. A processor reset is performed with a vector cache to bring the target board into a known/clean state.
 4. The VTOR register on the target board is set to a RAM location (0x20000000) in preparation for executing functions on the target.
-5. Memory reads (via SWD) are used to read the ROM function lookup table from the target and determine the addresses of the key boot ROM functions that will be used during the flashing process.
+5. Memory reads (via SWD) are used to read the ROM function lookup table from the target and determine the addresses of the required boot ROM functions that will be used during the flashing process.
-6. A ROM utility function (IF, connect_internal_flash()) is called on the target to reset the flash chip.
+6. A ROM utility function (IF, connect_internal_flash()) is called on the target to reset the QSPI flash chip.
 7. A ROM utility function (EX, flash_exit_xip()) is called to put the flash into serial write mode.
 8. A ROM utility function (RE, flash_range_erase()) is called to erase the flash memory.
 9. A ROM utility function (FC, flash_flush_cache()) is called to flush any internal caching related to the flash memory system.
 10. For each 4K page from the binary to be stored in flash:
     1. The page is written into a RAM workarea on the target board starting at address 0x20000100.
 This is done using 1024 32-bit word writes.
-    2. A ROM utility function (RP, flash_range_program()) is called on the target board that copies data from RAM to Flash.
+    2. A ROM utility function (RP, flash_range_program()) is called on the target board that copies 4K of data from RAM to flash.
-11. A ROM utility function (FC, flash_flush_cache()) is called to flush any internal caching
+11. A ROM utility function (FC, flash_flush_cache()) is called to flush any internal caching.
 12. A ROM utility function (CX, flash_enter_cmd_xip()) is called that re-enables XIP and allow the flash memory to be read normally.
 13. For each 4K page from the binary to be stored in flash:
     1. The page is written into a RAM workarea on the target board starting at address 0x20000100.
 This is done using 1024 32-bit word writes.